U.S-Mexico Border Water Quality

 On March 8, 2023, the San Diego Water Board adopted amendments to Order No. R9-2021-0001.

 On December 18, 2023, the San Diego Water Board issued Time Schedule Order No. R9-2023-0189 (TSO) for USIBWC to achieve compliance with secondary effluent limitations by August 15, 2024.
-USIBWC did achieve compliance with secondary effluent limitations by that date.
+USIBWC did not achieve compliance with secondary effluent limitations by that date.
 However, the SBIWTP has been in compliance with secondary effluent limitations since November 2024.

-On August 27, 2025 the San Diego Water Board adopted Cease and Desist Order No. R9-2025-0139, which established interim effluent limitations for USIBWC’s 10-MGD expansion and requires compliance with USIBWC’s final permitted effluent limitations by Juny 30, 2026.
+On August 27, 2025 the San Diego Water Board adopted Cease and Desist Order No. R9-2025-0139, which established interim effluent limitations for USIBWC’s 10-MGD expansion and requires compliance with USIBWC’s final permitted effluent limitations by June 30, 2026.

 Additional enforcement actions related to the Order, including notices of violation (NOVs), are available in CIWQS.